The Netherlands & Water

 › "Flushing" the canals is done at night, twice a week under normal conditions and four times in period of hot weather.
 Flushing is done by opening Amsterdam’s system of sluices in such way that fresh Amstel water pushes the "older" water out into the IJ.

-› Some building can be seen tilting.
+› Some buildings can be seen tilting.
 If the tilt is forward, there is nothing to worry about; it was done on purpose when the house was built, to make rainwater drip from the wooden windowsills in order to preserve them and perhaps also to keep furniture being hoisted up the facade from hitting the building.
 If the tilt is sideways, however, it indicates a serious condition.

 › Just like Amsterdam, many towns have a Dam square, situated at some distance inland from the tidal waters leading to the sea, since the river mouth could function as a protected harbour.